rohan-v8rma/CPP-Craftsmanship/README.md

 If we were to explain the need of a linker in simple terms, after `compilation & assembling`, once we obtain the object code contained within an `.obj` file, the linker ensures that the definitions of the `library functions` used are grouped with the object code into a single package which is the `executable file` of the program.

+### Static vs. Dynamic Linking

+#### Static Linking

+When we click the .exe (executable) file of the program and it starts running, all the necessary contents of the binary file have been loaded into the process’s virtual address space.
+However, most programs also need to run functions from the system libraries, and these library functions also need to be loaded.

+In the simplest case, the necessary library functions are embedded directly in the program’s executable binary file.
+Such a program is statically linked to its libraries, and statically linked executable codes can commence running as soon as they are loaded.

+- **Advantage:**

+  The executable would still run even if the library whose functions are being used gets uninstalled.

+- **Disadvantage:**

+  Every program generated must contain copies of exactly the same common system library functions.
+In terms of both physical memory and disk-space usage, it is much more efficient to load the system libraries into memory only once.
+Dynamic linking allows this single loading to happen.

+#### Dynamic Linking

+Every dynamically linked program contains a small, statically linked function that is called when the program starts.
+This static function only maps the link library into memory and runs the code that the function contains.
+The link library determines what are all the dynamic libraries which the program requires along with the names of the variables and functions needed from those libraries by reading the information contained in sections of the library.

+After which it maps the libraries into the middle of virtual memory and resolves the references to the symbols contained in those libraries.
+We don’t know where in the memory these shared libraries are actually mapped: They are compiled into position-independent code (PIC), that can run at any address in memory.

+- **Advantage:**

+  Memory requirements of the program are reduced.
+A DLL is loaded into memory only once, whereas more than one application may use a single DLL at the moment, thus saving memory space.
+Application support and maintenance costs are also lowered.

+- **Disadvantage:**

+  Suppose we have the compiled binary executable which has a bunch of libraries linked dynamically.
+If suppose the object file was converted to executable in one Linux distribution, and we try to run the executable in another distribution, there is a probability that the library that we dynamically linked isn't installed in the second distribution.
 # Sequence Points in C/C++

 In general, we can consider the sequence point as it defines any point in the execution of a computer program at which it guarantees or ensures that all the side effects of the previous evaluation of the program's code are done or successfully performed.